EloiseRosen/TabSnoozey/README.md

 # Tab Snoozey
-A Chrome extension that "snoozes" tabs, allowing you to close them and have them re-open automatically at a specified time.
-Tab Snoozey also has functionality to snooze whole windows, as well as set recurring snoozes (e.g. Tuesdays and Thursdays at 9am, or Monthly on the 1st at 5pm).
+A Chrome extension that "snoozes" tabs, allowing you to close them and have them re-opened automatically at a specified time.
+Tab Snoozey also has functionality to snooze whole windows, as well as to set recurring snoozes (e.g. Tuesdays and Thursdays at 9am, or Monthly on the 1st at 5pm).

 ## Features

-### snooze a tab to a preset time
+### snooze a tab to a pre-set time
-Tab Snoozey comes with a list of presets to allow snoozing to popular times in one click.
+Snooze to common times in one click with the list of pre-sets.
 ![Tab Snoozey Presets Feature](./src/assets/img/readme/presets.jpg)

 ### snooze a tab to a custom time
-If a preset doesn't match the time you want, select a custom time instead.
+If no pre-sets match the time you want, select a custom time instead.
 ![Tab Snoozey Custome Time Feature](./src/assets/img/readme/custom.jpg)

 ### set a recurring snooze
-Recurring snoozes can be set by week or month.
+You can set snoozes that recurr every week, or every month.
 ![Tab Snoozey Weekly Recurring Feature](./src/assets/img/readme/recurring-1.jpg)
 ![Tab Snoozey Monthly Recurring Feature](./src/assets/img/readme/recurring-2.jpg)

-### view your currently snoozing tabs
+### view your snoozing tabs
+A summary page displays your snoozing tabs, and allows you to wake them up early or delete them.
 ![Tab Snoozey Summary Page](./src/assets/img/readme/summary.jpg)

 ### snooze a whole window
-To snooze a whole window, simply use the toggle at the top.
+To snooze a whole window, use the toggle at the top.
 ![Tab Snoozey Window Snooze Feature](./src/assets/img/readme/window.jpg)

 ### don't miss snoozes